nesl/CS213BF14-edge-detection/README.md

 The MATLAB script used to calcualte the quality metric can be found at script/computeFilterAccuract.m.
 Usage:

 ```
-[fneg, fpos, acc, metric] = computeFilterAccuracy('path/to/original/image', '/path/to/filtered/image')
+[fneg, fpos, metric] = computeFilterAccuracy('path/to/original/image', '/path/to/filtered/image')
 ```

-Where fneg is the false negative rate, fpos is the false positive rate, acc is the accuracy (ratio of correctly detected edge), and metric is the quality metric.
+Where fneg is the normalized false negative rate, fpos is the normalized false positive rate, and metric is the quality metric (sum of the two normalized error rates).